 - When they reach 2 to 3inches height, transplant them to the desired containers.

-- And place them in outdoor and give them proper feed and water.
+- And place them outdoor and give them proper feed and water.

 - You can even directly sow the tomato seeds directly in the desired containers.

-- Choose a desired container based on your tomato variety, minimum size is 24cm.
+- Choose the desired container based on your tomato variety, the minimum size is 24cm.

 - Fill the container with wet potting soil mixed with organic compost.

-- Dig 3 inches hole in middle of the containers and plant the seeds.
+- Dig 3 inches hole in the middle of the containers and plant the seeds.